stellarshenson/stellars-dataplatform/README.md

 # Introduction
-Single node dataplatform with the following technology stack:
+Standalone dataplatform with the following technology stack:

  * Hadoop 3.2.1
  * Hive 2.3.2